Connecting to GitHub

 The authenticated user has explicit permission to access repositories they own, repositories where they are a collaborator, and repositories that they can access through an organization membership.

-If a project has been connected to Slack then anyone in that Slack team can also implement a merge freeze using the
+Further, if a project has been connected to Slack, then anyone in that Slack team can also implement a merge freeze using the